WORK · THE ARTIFACTS exhibits below use fictional company data

 The 90-day proof plan

 Positioning pays back in quarters, not on launch day.
-So every claim the chosen position needs but cannot yet back gets a banking artifact, a time box, and a kill criterion that tells you to fall back.
+So every claim the chosen position needs but cannot yet back gets a proof to bank, a time box, and a walk-away line that tells you when to fall back.

 "cuts close time in half"2 named-customer case studies, audited numbers45 daysif no customer signs off by day 45, the claim drops to a range